BayesianModelingandComputationInPython/BookCode_Edition1/markdown/preface.md

 use a number of specialized packages, in particular Probabilistic Programming Languages.
 It will help, but is not necessary, to have fit at least one model in a Probabilistic Programming language prior to reading this book.
-For a reference on Python, or how to setup the computation environment needed for this book, go to [README.md](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1) in GitHub to understand how to setup a code environment
+For a reference how to setup the computation environment needed for this book, read [environment](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1#environment-installation) installation.

 (how-to-read-this-book)=